-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Contribution of chemical water properties to the differential responses of bacterioneuston and bacterioplankton to ultraviolet-B radiation|
+|Title:||Contribution of chemical water properties to the differential responses of bacterioneuston and bacterioplankton to ultraviolet-B radiation|

-|authors:||Santos, Ana L.|
+|Author:||Santos, Ana L.|

 Gomes, Newton C. M.

-|publisher:||John Wiley & Sons Ltd|
+|Publisher:||John Wiley & Sons Ltd|

-|abstract:||The surface microlayer (SML) is characterized by different physicochemical properties from underlying waters (UW).
+|Abstract:||The surface microlayer (SML) is characterized by different physicochemical properties from underlying waters (UW).
 However, whether these differences in abiotic factors underlie the distinct sensitivity of bacterioneuston (i.e. SML bacteria) and bacterioplankton to environmental stressors remains to be addressed.
 We investigated the contribution of abiotic factors to the UV-B sensitivity of bacterioneuston and bacterioplankton.
 Nutrients (especially nitrogen and phosphate) emerged as important determinants of bacterial UV-B sensitivity.
 The role of particles, nutrients, and dissolved organic components on bacterial UV-B sensitivity was further evaluated using dilution cultures.
 Filtered samples were twofold more UV sensitive than unfiltered samples, suggesting a UV-protective effect of particles.
 High nutrient concentrations attenuated bacterial UV-B sensitivity (up to 40%), compared with unamended conditions, by influencing bacterial physiology and/or community composition.
 Suspending cells in natural water, particularly from the SML, also attenuated UV-B sensitivity (up to 23%), compared with suspension in an artificial mineral solution.
 Bioassays using Pseudomonas sp. strain NT5I1.2B revealed that chemical water properties influence UV-induced oxidative damage.
 UV-B sensitivity was associated with high cell-specific activities.
 The chemical environment of the SML and UW influences UV-B effects on the corresponding bacterial communities.
 Maintaining low cell activities might be advantageous in stressful environments, like the SML.|

-|appears in collections||BIO - Artigos|
+|Appears in Collections:||CESAM - Artigos|

-CESAM - Artigos
+DBio - Artigos

 Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.